The Proclaimers: Restless Soul and resurgence (2005–2012)

-Dentures Out (2022–present)

-In late May 2022, it was revealed on The Proclaimers' official website that the duo would announce a new studio album on 16 June that year, a date that was later put forward until the 30th of that month.
+In late May 2022, it was revealed on The Proclaimers' official website that the duo would announce a new studio album on 16 June that year, a date that was later put back until the 30th of that month.
 On that date, the duo's twelfth album Dentures Out was announced for release on 16 September 2022.
 The news came alongside the release of the album's lead single "The World that Was" and the announcement of Manic Street Preachers frontman James Dean Bradfield's collaboration on the record.

 Activism

-The Reids are passionate fans of Hibernian and the song "Sunshine on Leith" has been adopted as an anthem by the club which plays in that part of Edinburgh.
+The Reids are passionate fans of Hibernian, and the song "Sunshine on Leith" has been adopted as an anthem by the club which plays in that part of Edinburgh.

-In October 2022 The Proclaimers sponsored the Hibernian Girls Academy Under 12s football team.
+In October 2022, The Proclaimers sponsored the Hibernian Girls Academy Under 12s football team.

-The brothers are also well-known supporters of Scottish independence and have been activists for the Scottish National Party, expressing such views during their promotional tour of Britain in March 2007.
+The brothers are also well-known supporters of Scottish independence and had been activists for the Scottish National Party, expressing such views during their promotional tour of Britain in March 2007.
+However, in April 2021, the twins endorsed the Alba Party.
+The group has also voiced support for Welsh independence.

 In 2006, the twins participated in a campaign to free a fellow Scot, Kenny Richey, from his death row sentence in Ohio, United States, including an appearance at a charity concert.
 In December 2007, Richey accepted a plea bargain, which led to his release from death row and return to Scotland on 9 January 2008.
 Also, in March 2010 they participated with Billy Bragg in a show at the Electric Palace, Bridport, supporting Reprieve, a charity that seeks to end the use of the death penalty.

-In April 2021, the twins endorsed the Alba Party.

-The group has also voiced support for Welsh independence.

 Influences and style

 Influences

-Craig Reid has acknowledged 1970s punk rock as a major influence, citing the Clash, the Jam, the Damned and the Sex Pistols as inspirational.
+Craig Reid has acknowledged 1970s punk rock as a major influence, citing Buzzcocks, The Clash, The Jam, the Damned and the Sex Pistols as inspirational.
 On the punk influence, Stuff New Zealand remarked that punk bands galvanized the Proclaimers into making "whatever music they liked, in their own way, using their own accents".
-Other notable influences included 1960s music, such as the Rolling Stones, the Kinks and the Beatles, as well as later acts such as Dexys Midnight Runners, Joy Division, and Bruce Springsteen.
+Other notable influences were 1960s music, such as The Beatles, Bob Dylan, The Kinks, Van Morrison, Rolling Stones, and 1950s American acts such as Chet Atkins, Ray Charles, Fats Domino, The Everly Brothers, the duo themselves being described as a "post-punk Everly Brothers", George Jones, Frankie Laine, and Jerry Lee Lewis.
+Other influences include Dexys Midnight Runners, Joy Division, and Bruce Springsteen.

 When exploring lyrical influences in a 2012 interview with The Scotsman, the Proclaimers cited Dexys' Kevin Rowland, The Blockheads' Ian Dury, Joe Strummer of the Clash, the Smiths vocalist Morrissey and Merle Haggard as their "favourite lyricists".